kragen/derctuo/light-pen-latency.md

 Is there nothing we can do to do HCI experimentation with low-latency user interfaces without shelling out the big bucks?

-Five possibilities occur to me: light pens, Wacom tablets, theremins, MEMS accelerometers and gyroscopes, and inkjet-printer carriage feedback hardware.
+Seven possibilities occur to me: light pens, Wacom tablets, theremins, MEMS accelerometers and gyroscopes, inkjet-printer carriage feedback hardware, acoustic surface triangulation, encoded LEDs and photodetectors, and impedance tomography.

 Light pens
 ----------